AlexaCRM/alexacrm.github.io/integration-cds/custom-forms.md

 - `redirect` -- *(string)* URL to redirect to after a successful submission.
 - `message` -- *(string)* custom message to show after a successful submission.
 - `messages` -- *(object)* custom messages to show after a form submission.
 For example, `{ "success": "Thanks for a submission!", "failure": "Failed to submit the form.
 Try again later, please." }`
+- `keep` -- *(boolean)* whether to keep the form visible after a successful submission. `false` is the default value and the form is collapsed.
+- `keep_data` -- *(boolean)* whether to keep values entered into form inputs after a successful submission. `false` is the default value and all values are removed.

 *Note:* when the premium add-on is installed, the {% raw %}`{% form %}`{% endraw %} acts as a PowerApps form tag if the `id` parameter is specified.
 See [PowerApps forms documentation](../forms/).